Digital Content Marketing Types and How to Write Them

 Professional communication style:

-White papers are ideal for use as evergreen content.
+White papers are ideal for use as evergreen content, as are all the content types in this 'Professional' section.

 Case Studies – Good for building trust, your customers will see how others have used your products or services.
-Keep them relatively short.
+Keep them short.
 Highlight the issue, explain the solution and results, and how new users can replicate those results.
 Finish with a summary.
-Case studies can also highlight special applications or uses of your service or products.

 eBooks take time to write.
-To do them well, I strongly recommend using a freelance writer and/or editor to ensure they’re well written and error free.
+To do them well, I strongly recommend using a freelance writer and/or editor.
+That way, you can be sure that they’re well written and error-free.

 Relaxed communication style: